kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 15. You should now test the banned password functionality.
 Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Change password**.

 16. A new tab will open displaying the **Change password** window.
-In the **Old password** field, enter Holly's existing password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account). <br/>
+In the **Old password** field, enter Holly's existing password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account). <br/>

 	Enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **Submit**.
 Note the error message that you receive.